Minimum-CD/cd-manifesto/content/Practices/SmallBatches/_index.md

 ### Deploy More Often

-How often we are delivering changes to the end user?
+How often are we delivering changes to the end user?
 A common mistake is to only deploy completed features.
 It is far better to deploy something as soon as the pipeline certifies a change will not break the end-user.
 This could be as small as some tested code that won't be used until several other small changes are delivered.

 There are two common arguments against increasing deploy frequency.
 The first is a misunderstanding of "valuable".
 "We don't want to deliver incomplete features because the customer can't use them so we aren't delivering any value."

 There are more stakeholders requiring value than the end-user.
 One of those is the product team.
 We are reducing the level of inventory waste in our flow and getting rapid feedback that we haven't broken existing behaviors with the new change.
 This gives us feedback on our quality gates and also lowers the risks of delivering a production fix.

-The second objection is, "our customers don't want changes that frequently."
+The second objection is "our customers don't want changes that frequently."

 This comes from a misunderstanding of what CD is for.
 Yes, we can deliver features with continuous delivery.
 However, a primary purpose of CD is production support.
 When production has an incident or we have a new zero-day vulnerability, they **do** want changes that frequently to resolve those problems.
 Can we?
 By improving delivery frequency, we are continuously verifying that we can still deliver those fixes safely.